 Bishop Bill Atwood serves as the General Secretary of the Ekkleisa Society, an international society committed to making disciples, and as the Diocesan Bishop of the International Diocese in the Anglican Church in North America (ACNA).
 Through his strong international ties, Bishop Bill has played a key role in many of the numerous efforts to stand for orthodox Anglicanism in the United States.
 He resides with his wife, Susan, in Frisco, Texas.

-Father Wes Gristy has been the Rector (Senior Pastor) of All Saints for almost four years, having initially come on staff as an Associate Pastor in September of 2012.
+Father Wes Gristy has been the Rector (Senior Pastor) of All Saints for four years, having initially come on staff as an Associate Pastor in September of 2012.
 Though he's been in church ministry for over twenty years, Wes is relatively new to the Anglican tradition, being ordained to the priesthood in 2013.
 He serves on the board of a local organization called Jackson Area Council on Alcoholism and Drug Dependency (JACOA), and coaches soccer for his son.
 He is married to Abbie for sixteen years, and has three children.
 Email.